mtwestra/lora/setup/Multitech_Conduit.md

 7. Create file `/var/config/lora/local_conf.json`, and put this content in it:
 ```
   {
-  / Put there parameters that are different for each gateway (eg. pointing one gateway to a test server while the others stay in production) /
+  / Put here parameters that are specific for a gateway /
   / Settings defined in global_conf will be overwritten by those in local_conf /
       "gateway_conf": {
       / you must pick a unique 64b number for each gateway (represented by an hex string) /